labmec/neopz/docs/material/index.rst

       auto *mat = dynamic_cast<TPZMatBase<STATE>*>(someMat);

    is expected to fail, since :cpp:expr:`TPZMatBase<STATE>` and :cpp:expr:`TPZMatBase<STATE,Interface1,Interface2>` are different types.
+Cast to :cpp:expr:`TPZMaterial` is always possible, to :cpp:expr:`TPZMaterialT<TVar>` with the correct
-If needed, cast to :cpp:expr:`TPZMaterial`, :cpp:expr:`TPZMaterialT` or to any interfaces.
+:cpp:expr:`TVar` type or to any of the interface classes.

 There are two special interfaces that have their own detailed documentation, :cpp:expr:`TPZMatSingleSpaceT` and :cpp:expr:`TPZMatCombinedSpacesT`.
 These are the interfaces that define, respectively, the behaviour of materials implementing a formulation with only one approximation space and with combined approximation spaces.
 See :doc:`singlespace` and :doc:`combinedspaces` for further details on these interfaces.